marcinpeski/mensheviks/_posts/2022-03-01-OHRT-complaint.markdown

 ---
 There is a complaint filed against T. Zoric in the Ontario Human Rights Tribunal.
 <!--more-->

-[B’nai Brith article](https://www.bnaibrith.ca/human-rights-complaint-launched-against-utfa-president/) about the existence of the complaint.
+Following the "entitled poerful Zionist minority" comments by T. Zoric, a group of Jewish faculty filed a complaint to the Ontario Human Rights Tributnal alleging discrimination on the grounds of ethnicity and religious beliefs.
+The complaint is described in [B’nai Brith article](https://www.bnaibrith.ca/human-rights-complaint-launched-against-utfa-president/) about the existence of a Huma complaint.

-T. Zoric message to the Council:
+After the existence of this complaint was brought up on Council email list (by me!), T. Zoric sent the following message :

 > To the Registrar of the Human Rights Tribunal of Ontario: